patrickrchao/JailbreakingLLMs/README.md

 Run `wandb login` to login to your wandb account beforehand to log your data.

-If you would like to run PAIR with Vicuna or Llama, modify `config.py` with the proper path of
+If you would like to run PAIR with Vicuna or Llama locally, modify `config.py` with the proper path of Vicuna or Llama.

 <!--
 TODO: Add requirements.txt and dockerfile